Cross icon

 The first method, and the foundation of the web, is the classic HTTP request.
 The client (the AI) crafts a request, packages it up with headers and a body (the JSON-RPC payload), and sends it to the server.
 The server receives the request, does its work, and sends a single, self-contained response back.
 The conversation is then over.

 This stateless, transactional nature is its greatest strength and weakness.
-It's incredibly simple and scalable—the server doesn't need to remember anything about the client from one request to the next.
+It's incredibly simple and scalable.
+The server doesn't need to remember anything about the client from one request to the next.
 For simple, quick tool calls, this is perfect.
 If an AI needs to know the current price of a stock, a simple HTTP POST request to an MCP server's /messages endpoint is the clean, efficient way to do it.
 The tool gets the price, returns it, and the connection closes.
-Job done.

 The server, upon seeing this header, agrees to establish a persistent, unidirectional connection.
 It can then push a continuous stream of updates to the client over that single, long-lived HTTP connection.
 Each message in the stream is a simple, standardized text block.
 The data: field contains the actual message payload (usually a JSON object), and optional fields like event: can be used to label the type of message being sent.